Frankfanwei/AI4Heath/README.md

 $ cd healthi
 $ python3 -m venv .venv
 ```

-> [!NOTE]
-> During installation you might get an error "The virtual environment was not created successfully because ensurepip is not available".
-In this case, install the python3.11-venv (or python3.10-venv) package following the instructions on screen.
-After this, re-execute the `python3 -m venv .venv` command.

 If you are not familiar with Bittensor, you should first perform the following activities:
 - [Generate a new coldkey](https://docs.bittensor.com/getting-started/wallets#step-1-generate-a-coldkey)